Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Introduction

 Here, we consider an odd-frequency triplet pairing as an alternative to the scenario involving preformed $s$-wave pairs.
 The possibility of the odd-frequency pairing has been studied since 1974 when Berezinskii \cite{BerezinskiiJETPlett1974} made a breakthrough remark that the required antisymmetry of the superconducting pairing function with respect to the electron exchange can be resolved by an odd dependence on its time arguments.
 Although the odd-frequency superconductivity is expected under mesoscopic conditions \cite{BergeretVolkovEfetovPRL2001, BergeretVolkovEfetovRMP2005, BuzdinRMP2005, TanakaGolubovPRL2007, TanakaSatoNagaosaJPSJ2008, KeizerNature2006, AnwarPRB2010, RobinsonWittBlamireScience2010}, so far there was no reliable example of the odd-frequency pairing in bulk materials.
 For the odd-frequency pairing, an electron interaction should be strongly retarded.
 In this paper, we consider the electron scattering by impurities (disorder) as a source of a pronounced time dependence of the effective electron interaction.
-We identify the processes of the electron interactions which, in interplay with disorder scattering, generate the odd-frequency pairing amplitude.
-We have found that in the vicinity of the region where the conventional superconducting phase is destroyed by the magnetic field, the odd-frequency pairing must inevitably develop at low enough temperatures.
-We, however, distinguish this pairing from the odd-frequency superconductivity.
-The question of the phase coherence, which is needed for true superconductivity, has not been studied enough for the odd-frequency pairing, especially in the presence of the magnetic field.